Azure-Samples/terraform-github-actions/README.md

     - `AZURE_CLIENT_ID` : The application (client) ID of the app registration in Azure

-    Instuructions to add the secrets to the environment can be found [here](https://docs.github.com/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-an-environment).
+    Instructions to add the secrets to the environment can be found [here](https://docs.github.com/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-an-environment).
 The environment secret will override the repository secret when doing the deploy step to the `production` environment when elevated read/write permissions are required.

 ## Additional Resources